Drawing from life is rare for most high school students

 Many students ask how an admissions officer can spot that a drawing has been copied from a photograph.
 Generally speaking, the qualities that indicate that a drawing has been copied from a photograph are:

 In the artwork on the left below, there is a tremendous amount of detail in the wrinkles around the eye, the folds in the shirt, the skin folds on the hand.
-This amount of detail would not be possible from a live model who is posing for a portrait drawing.
-The folds in the shirt would have to change every single time the model broke the pose, so this level of detail in the folds wouldn’t be possible.
+This amount of detail would not be possible from a live model posing for a portrait drawing.
+The folds in the shirt would change every single time the model broke the pose, so this level of detail in the folds wouldn’t be possible.

 A figure in a pose that would be impossible for a real person to hold over a long period of time is another sign that an artwork was copied from a photo.
 The artwork above shows a figure who is painting.
 The way this figure has their right hand raised, holding up a paint brush would be impossible for a real person to hold long enough for the artist to achieve the amount of detail in the artwork.